Commercial Building Facade Makeovers: Transforming Tired Exteriors

 Monitor and Address Any Water Issues

-One of the biggest threats to any building exterior is exposure to excessive moisture.
-Check that gutters and downspouts are clear and directing water away from the foundation.
-Look for any signs of water pooling around the base of the building.
-Water damage can lead to costly repairs if left unaddressed.
-It’s also a good idea to inspect the roof, especially after severe storms.
-Schedule professional roof inspections every few years to ensure there are no leaks or other issues.
+Moisture is one of the greatest threats to any building exterior.
+Ensure gutters and downspouts are clear and direct water away from the foundation.
+Watch for pooling water around the base of the building.
+Inspect the roof regularly—especially after storms—and schedule professional evaluations every few years to prevent leaks or structural damage.

 Touch Up Paint and Stain